jmservera/blog/content/posts/010-client-ip-address-aks-nginx/index.en.md

 ## Ingress Controller configuration

-When deploying the ingress controller with `helm` on AKS, you need to set this specific option, that it is [well documented][ingress-basic] but it is not activated by default:
+When deploying the ingress controller with `helm` on AKS, you need to set an specific option; it is [well documented][ingress-basic] but it is not activated by default:

 ```bash
 --set controller.service.externalTrafficPolicy=Local
 ```

-As in my case I use [Flux][flux] so I can do GitOps on my cluster, I need to define the configuration inside the `values` section (Flux does not admit the abbreviated form):
+As in my case I use [Flux][flux], so I can do GitOps on my cluster, I need to define the this configuration setting inside the `values` section (Flux does not admit the abbreviated form):

 ```yaml
 apiVersion: helm.toolkit.fluxcd.io/v2beta1